-Dr. Cranton's recommends that every health, healing, and longevity program
+Dr. Cranton's recommends that every health conscious person examine closely

 (prescription and non-prescription)?
 What have you been eating?

-Experience shows that a healthy diet and lifestyle will have a beneficial effect on chronic health problems.
-It is well known that a proper diet will help normalize blood sugar, aid in weight loss, and improve quality of life.
-Better diet can result in more energy, clearer thinking, an improved immune response, and faster healing.
+Experience shows that a healthy diet and lifestyle will have a beneficial effect on health problems.
+It is well proven that a proper diet will help normalize blood sugar, aid in weight loss, support health, and improve quality of life.
+Better diet can result in more energy, clear thinking, an improved immune response, and faster healing.

-A thorough medical evaluation should include questions about lifestyle, diet, and medication.
-This information can be incorporated into a personal nutrition program based on current health and goals for the future, using a combination of the following:
+A thorough medical evaluation should include lifestyle, diet, habits, and medication.
+This information can be incorporated into a personal nutrition and lifestyle program based on current health and goals for the future, using a combination of the following:

-Information linked below will correct unscientific concerns about dietary and blood cholesterol.pro-longevity, anti-free radical diet incorporates many health-promoting features of other popular diets, while eliminating fads and unscientific nonsense. >
+Information linked below will allay unscientific fears about dietary and blood cholesterol.pro-longevity, anti-free radical diet incorporates many health-promoting features of other popular diets, while attempting to eliminate fads and unscientific nonsense.

 NUTRITIONAL SUPPLEMENTS FOR PREVENTIVE MEDICINE